Sunday’s startling news that Sean Payton’s contract with the New Orleans Saints has been voided raises more questions than it answers.

 A purported extension between the coach and team, negotiated in September 2011, was nullified by the NFL, reportedly due to an impermissible escape clause allowing Payton to become a free agent in the event general manager Mickey Loomis were to exit, whether voluntarily or involuntarily (through suspension or firing).

-This begs the question as to why the Saints and Payton did not, and apparently still have not, quickly and quietly resolved the matter to allow for contract approval.
+This raises the question as to why the Saints and Payton did not, and apparently still have not, quickly and quietly resolved the matter to allow for contract approval.

-With the disapproval having taken place more than a year ago, my sense is that either the relationship between Payton and the team may not be as close as it was and/or the presence of the now-suspended Loomis was so important to Payton that he would not agree to revise the clause.
-Or, of course, there is the possibility Payton would prefer free agency to remaining with the Saints.
+With the disapproval having taken place more than a year ago, my sense is that either the relationship between Payton and the team may not be as close as it was or the presence of the now-suspended Loomis was so important to Payton that he would not agree to revise the clause.
+Or there is the possibility Payton would prefer free agency to remaining with the Saints.

 Tying to Loomis

-I learned firsthand that the NFL would certainly not approve a player contract tied to another player.
+I learned firsthand that the NFL would not approve a player contract tied to another player.
 When negotiating Aaron Rodgers’ rookie contract in Green Bay, we tried to project incentives and escalators in the future dependent on Brett Favre still playing for the Packers.
-Thus, I inquired about linking Rodgers’ escalator thresholds to whether Favre had retired or not.
+I inquired about linking Rodgers’ escalator thresholds to whether Favre had retired.
 I was emphatically told that I could not.

 It is not known the reason the Loomis clause was disapproved, but it may revolve around the same theory of tying one employee’s rights to another’s.